Understanding Response Rates

 If a team member submits multiple times within the selected date range, an average of their submissions will be used in the Huddle Dashboard results.

-To ensure an inclusive process and deliver meaningful discussion, every team should aim for a 70%+ feedback submission rate each cycle.
-The key is demonstrating ‘active listening’ and showing that feedback is acted on.
-If your team’s Response rate is ...
+To ensure an inclusive process and meaningful discussion, every team should aim for a 70%+ feedback submission rate each cycle.
+The key is demonstrating active listening and showing that feedback is acted on.
+If your team’s response rate is low, ...

 When your in your Huddle Dashboard you can click on a Metric tile to launch the Metric Drilldown.
 This page is useful for tracking results and comments for a specific metric.
 Here's what it looks like Let's take a deep dive into the features ...